wp-plugins/webrotate-360-product-viewer/readme.txt

 * No server side scripts required - all client based.
 * All viewer configuration is done via a separate XML file.
 * Continuously tested on all major browsers and devices.

+<h4>Beta v3.0</h4>
+New version of the plugin (still in beta) adds full 3D product views (multi-row), native WooCommerce integration, Google Analytics events, wr360expand shortcode and more.
+Learn more and download:

+<a href="http://www.360-product-views.com/wordpressdemo4/">DOWNLOAD BETA V3.0</a><br>

 <h4>Upgrade to PRO</h4>